25 Best things to do in Milan (2025) – Guide to Milano

 Church of San Bernardino alle Ossa Milan / things to see in Milan

-The Indro Montanelli Gardens and Park is located between Milano Centrale Station and Milan’s historic centre.
+Indro Montanelli Gardens and Park are located between Milano Centrale Station and Milan’s historic centre.

 They house a natural history museum, the Dugnani Palace and a series of trails with seating.
-In addition, there are several snack bars where you can go for a meal or a coffee.
+In addition, there are several restaurants where you can go for a meal or a coffee.

 Directly opposite the Natural History Museum you will see the distinctive Arco di Portaluppi.
-If you like beautiful architecture, I recommend going through the gate and continuing past the beautiful buildings that are located in the Porta Venezia district.
+If you like beautiful architecture, I recommend you walk through the gate and continue past the beautiful buildings that can be found in the Porta Venezia district.

 Arco di Portaluppi Milan